-This episode will be streaming online from September 20 to October 17.
+This episode will be streaming online for two weeks from June 22 to July 6.
 Catch episodes of "Borgen" that aren't currently streaming via our recaps here.

 Previously on "Borgen"

 After days of intense negotiation sessions, Birgitte and her team are able to help North and South Kharun's presidents come to a peace agreement.
 The PM talks China out of delivering attack helicopters to the North and convinces TV1 not to run a story revealing that the North has been stealing billions of dollars of oil revenues from the South as both would have halted the peace talks.
 She then uses that evidence to blackmail the North's president into signing the treaty.
 All in a day's work.
 But with her work at home neglected, Laura goes over the edge.
 Her daughter has a severe nervous breakdown after not taking her medication.
 (Click here to read the complete recap for this episode.)

 This week's episode: "The Sanctity of Private Life"

 This is the mother of all "Borgen" episodes.
 Within an hour of programming, "The Sanctity of Private Life" explores every major theme tackled by the series: the relationship between politicians and the press that see-saws between mutualistic and parasitic, Birgitte's never-ending juggling act of her career and family, and the influence of her politics on her personal life (and vice versa).
 These conflicts build up to a breaking point, ending the episode with a gasp-worthy scene that will leave you jonesing for more drama.